Cole gets 20th win, tops AL in ERA, Ks as Astros beat Angels

 ANAHEIM, Calif.
+(AP)Gerrit Cole capped a special season by checking off some milestones.

-(AP) — Gerrit Cole earned his career-high 20th win, added to his major league-leading strikeout total and finished the best ERA in the AL, wrapping up a dominant season for himself and the Houston Astros with an 8-5 victory over the Los Angeles Angels on Sunday.
+Cole earned his career-high 20th win, added to his major league-leading strikeout total and finished with the best ERA in the AL, wrapping up a dominant season for himself and the Houston Astros with an 8-5 victory over the Los Angeles Angels on Sunday.

+”It was a consummate team effort,” Cole said. ”The offense was impeccable.
+Defense was great.
+Then the bullpen picked me up.
+It wasn’t a situation where we could really stretch the pitch count so I needed my teammates to pick me up and they did.”

 Cole (20-5) posted his franchise-record 16th straight win as the Astros wound up with the top record in the majors at 107-55 and home-field advantage throughout the postseason.
 They begin the playoffs Friday at home against the winner of the wild-card game between Tampa Bay and Oakland.